Elijah-bino/IOT-Based-Quadcopter/README.md

 After that load the Radio_sim code to the Nodemcu and run it.
 Make sure that it can successfully connect to the googe firebase realtime database.

 # STEP 6
-Open the MITApp inventor app and load the code given.
-This is the application through which we will controll the drone.
+Open the MITApp inventor app and load the code (MitApp_Radio_Controller.aia) given.
+This is the application through which we will control the drone.

 # STEP 7
 Callibration is very important, in step 3 the overall vibration value must stay bellow 55.
 You can use insulation tape on top of proppeller leaf to reduce friction thus reducing vibration.